BedrockStreaming/eslint-tools/packages/prettier-config/README.md

 # @bedrockstreaming/prettier-config

-This package share BedrockStreaming's Prettier configuration independently.
+This package shares BedrockStreaming's Prettier configuration independently.

 We usually duplicate the Prettier configuration in every project that uses `@bedrockstreaming/eslint-config` by adding a `.prettierrc` file.
 This is especially necessary when using the Visual Studio Code plugin for Prettier which needs to know the configuration to properly format files.
 But `eslint-tools` directly embed Prettier's settings in the ESLint configuration preventing the plugin from getting it.